sfptotal/SFPTotal-Protocol/README.md

 # SFPTotal Protocol
-Description of the command protocol for programmers SFPTotal
+There is description of the command line protocol for SFPTotal programming boards.

 ## Read and write commands